 Inspection results fall into one of the following three categories:

 - No Corrections Needed – No action required.
 Your facility is in compliance.

 - Corrections Needed – Make corrections within 10 days of the inspection date.

 - Violations Sent to Enforcement – Make corrections within 10 days of the inspection date.
 In addition, a representative of the Enforcement Division may contact you regarding the violations.

 During this first round of inspections, only very serious violations, such as unlicensed activity, will be referred to the Enforcement Division.
 Inspectors will use an Orthotic and Prosthetic Facilities Reference Guide to help them perform inspections.
 The Orthotic and Prosthetic Facilities Reference Guide (393kb PDF) is available online.

 Advisory Board Meetings

-The Orthotists and Prosthetists Advisory Board is scheduled to meet Friday, February 23, 2018 at 10:00 a.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
-The agenda and the staff reports are available online.
+The Orthotists and Prosthetists Advisory Board meeting previously scheduled for April 27 will now take place Monday, June 11, 2018 at 10:00 a.m. in the 1st Floor Public Meeting Room of TDLR's North Campus, located at 1106 Clayton Lane, Suite 125E, in Austin.
+When the agenda and staff reports are available, they will be posted online.
 The meeting will be broadcast on TDLR's YouTube channel.

 About the Program